aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/system-requirements/_index.md

 {{% /alert %}}
 ## **Supported Operating Systems**
-Aspose.Cells for Java supports any operating system that runs the Java runtime including, but not limited:
+Aspose.Cells for Java supports any operating system that runs the Java runtime, including but not limited to:
 ### **Windows**
 - Microsoft Windows 2000 ( x64, x86)
 - Microsoft Windows XP ( x64, x86)